rnsanchez11/CountryGDP-ETL/README.md

 - It is intentionally compact so employers can quickly run and review the pipeline.
 - The notebook includes explanatory cells and outputs for transparency.

-## Next steps / Extensions
-- Add unit tests and a Dockerfile for reproducible environments.
-- Push final dataset to a cloud storage bucket (S3, GCS).
-- Add a scheduler (GitHub Actions/time-based) to refresh the dataset periodically.